LGBTQ history in Iran: Pre-Islamic period

 Around 250 BCE, during the Parthian Empire, the Zoroastrian text, the Vendidad, was written.
 It contains provisions that are part of sexual code promoting procreative sexuality that is interpreted to prohibit same-sex intercourse as a form of demon worship, and thus sinful.
 Ancient commentary on this passage suggests that those engaging in sodomy could be killed without permission from the Dastur.
 However, a strong homosexual tradition in Iran is attested to by Greek historians from the 5th century onward, and so the prohibition apparently had little effect on Iranian attitudes or sexual behavior outside the ranks of devout Zoroastrians in rural eastern Iran.

 Islamic period

-Shah Abbas of Iran with a page (1627).
+Shah Abbas with a page boy.
+By Muhammad Qasim, 1627, Safavid era.